nmwsharp/geometry-central/docs/docs/surface/surface_mesh/mutation.md

   - Storage space is wasted by deleted elements.

-All meshes are compressed after construction, and only become non-compressed if the user performs a deletion operation.
+All meshes are compressed after construction, and only become non-compressed if the user performs an insertion or deletion operation.
 The `compress()` function can be called to re-index the elements of the mesh as a proper enumeration from `[0,N)`.

 The `compress()` function invalidates pointers, and incurs an update of existing containers.
 As such, it is recommended to be called sporadically, after a sequence of operations is completed.